A COMPLETE GUIDE TO PROSPECTING FOR A CAREER IN MINING

 Salary Range: $80k-120k per year

-A Metallurgical Engineer will spend a great deal of time getting to know electron microscopes, spectrographs, and X-ray machines in order to optimize the process of separating metal from ore (Extractive Metallurgy) or refining extracted metal (Physical Metallurgy).
+A Metallurgical Engineer will spend a great deal of time getting to know electron microscopes, spectrographs, and X-ray machines.
+Specifically, they work to optimize the process of separating metal from ore (Extractive Metallurgy) or refining extracted metal (Physical Metallurgy).

 Education Requirement: Degree in Materials Science or Metallurgy